snowdj/eeemployment/README.md

 "Individual SIC" even though some annoymisation had been done, there is more done in the final table below sic + description * e/se

+## anonymisation rule
+anon any value < 6
+for each row group with a total